ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 Readers are expected to be familiar with the terms and concepts described in {{I-D.ietf-ace-oauth-authz}} and in {{I-D.ietf-ace-oauth-params}}.

-The authz-info resource refers to the authz-info endpoint as specified in
+The authorization information (authz-info) resource refers to the authorization information endpoint as specified in {{I-D.ietf-ace-oauth-authz}}.
-{{I-D.ietf-ace-oauth-authz}}.

 # Protocol Overview {#overview}